 I taught composition at the college level for eight years.
 During this time, I became very familiar with the “Freshman Fifteen.”
 Each semester, I would welcome two or three groups of eighteen-year-olds.
 By the end of the sixteen-week semester, many of the students had gained, five, ten, or fifteen pounds (or more) due to the changes and stress they had experienced while starting college.
+Weight gain, believe it or not, can affect other aspects of life.

 Much like the Freshman Fifteen, adoptive parents-to-be may find themselves engulfed by the stress of the adoption journey: the paperwork, the interviews, the background checks, the profile-creating, and, of course, the waiting.
 Many may choose to relieve stress by eating more and moving less.
 Likewise, those who sleep less tend to weigh more than those who get a good night’s rest.

-As a side note, I am type 1 diabetic whose well-being depends on managing my blood sugars through a healthy diet, exercise, and stress management.
+As a side note, I am a type 1 diabetic whose well-being depends on managing my blood sugars through a healthy diet, exercise, and stress management.
 The subject of health is very important to me.

 As you progress down your adoption path, keep these tips in mind: